Chapter 1:

 “A few blocks away.
 It’s pretty close to the—”

-“What are you doing?” he asked before she flung an object over several aisles.
+“What are you doing?” he asked.

+Celeste flung an object over several aisles.
 He looked into her eyes after hearing them go into a frenzy, tracking the source of the sound.
 His nervousness produced a relieved smile after she handed him a can.
-Gabriel led the way toward the registers, noticing the creatures scouring the aisles.
-Gabriel chugged another item into the side of the empty aisles.
-The humanoids knocked several aisles over, further creating the noise that allowed them to sneak through the entrance.
+Gabriel led the way toward the registers, spotting the creatures scouring the aisles.
+Gabriel chugged another item into another empty aisle.
+The humanoids knocked several shelves over, creating enough noise that allowed them to make a run for the exit.

-“Do you think Johnny is okay?” she abruptly changed the topic.
+“Do you think Johnny is okay?”

-“Have you—Noticed how he’s been looking at me… Or you for that matter?”
+“Have you—noticed how he’s been looking at me… Or you, for that matter?”

 “He was kinda giddy about this outing.
-But, he’s not bothering you, is he?
+But he’s not bothering you, is he?
 I’ll kick his ass before he does anything to you.”

 “I’d hope you’d say that.
 We are a thing, no?”